eronoobos/cattle-and-loveplay/README.md

 - / if it hasn't eaten anything in say 90 seconds, worm should "die". targetting time and eta should be irrelevant
 - / more frequent worm spawn events with more worm anger
 - / maximum 3 worms
-- prevent worms from eating commanders?
+- / prevent worms from eating commanders
+- randomize worm speed slightly
 - use native radar instead of widget radar? by making an invisible unit move around the map as the underground worm
 - rebalance sound volumes in playback
 - use three-lipped or four-lipped worm?